11. Handling Categorical Data

 Having such a test is beneficial, e.g., when the data we have at hand are based on small surveys that are supposed to serve as estimates of what might be happening in a larger population.

 Going back to our political example from Section 11.3.2, it turns out that one of the pre-election polls indicated that \(c=516\) out of \(n=1017\) people would vote for the first candidate.
-We have \(\hat{p}_1=50.74\%\) (Duda) and \(\hat{p}_2=49.26\%\) (Traskowski).
-If we would like to test whether the observed proportions are significantly different from each other, we could test them against the theoretical distribution \(p_1=50\%\) and \(p_2=50\%\), stating that there is a tie between the competitors (up to a sampling error).
+We have \(\hat{p}_1=50.74\%\) (Duda) and \(\hat{p}_2=49.26\%\) (Trzaskowski).
+If we would like to test whether the observed proportions are significantly different from each other, we could test them against the theoretical distribution \(p_1=50\%\) and \(p_2=50\%\), which states that there is a tie between the competitors (up to a sampling error).

-As a natural test statistic is based on the relative squared differences:
+A natural test statistic is based on the relative squared differences:

 c, n = 516, 1017